MentorEmbedded/meta-sokol-flex/meta-sokol-flex-distro/README.md

-Mentor Embedded Linux Flex OS Distribution Layer for Yocto/OE
+Sokol Flex OS Distribution Layer for Yocto/OE
 =====================================================

-This layer holds the Mentor Embedded Linux Flex OS distro configuration and associated policy.
+This layer holds the Sokol Flex OS distro configuration and associated policy.

 This layer depends on: